Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Tuổi TrẻBáo Tuổi Trẻ16/05/2025

-students - Photo 1.
+Students - Photo 1.

-- Does anyone like reading books?
+- Does anyone here enjoy reading?

-- How are you usually punished?
+- How are the children usually punished?

-- Do you love your school?
+- Do you love your school, kids?

-- Why do you love school?
+- What do you love about your school?

 - Yes, because we have teachers who love us very much; because we have friends; because we have many books...

-The teacher suggested.
+The teacher suggested it.

 Almost all the students said in unison:

-- Are you sure?
+Are you sure about that?
 Look around you!

-All in unison:
+They all said in unison:

 Source: https://tuoitre.vn/em-so-tra-loi-sai-bi-phat-20250516093755069.htm